masc-ucsc/docs/docs/pyrope/10-internals.md

 cassert(v#sext[3..=4] == 0sb11 == -1)
 ```

-To build a value from several bit pieces, use the explicit bit-assignment
+There are two ways to build a value from several bit pieces.

-idiom.
-The destination must declare its width, and every bit must be driven
+The explicit bit-assignment idiom names each destination range.
+The
-exactly once — undriven (`nil`) bits and overlapping writes are compile
+destination must declare its width, and every bit must be driven exactly once
-errors.
-This replaces what other HDLs spell as `{a,b,c}` (SystemVerilog),
+— undriven (`nil`) bits and overlapping writes are compile errors.
+It makes
-`Cat(a,b,c)` (Chisel), or `concat(a,b,c)` (Spade), and makes the layout local
+the layout local and unambiguous, and it is the right choice when the pieces
-and unambiguous.
+land at addresses you want to read off the page.

 ```pyrope
 const a = 0ub1010   // 4 bits